syncfusion-content/maui-docs/MAUI/Rotator/Dots-Customization.md

 # Dots Customization in .NET MAUI Rotator (SfRotator)

-The Rotator control supports customizing dots' border color, selected dots' color, and unselected dots' color.
+The Rotator control supports customizing dots' stroke color, selected dots' color, and unselected dots' color.

-## DotsBorder Color
+## DotsStroke Color

-The `DotsBorderColor` property is used to customize the color of the dots border in the `SfRotator`.
+The `DotsStroke` property is used to customize the color of the dots stroke in the `SfRotator`.

 {% tabs %}
 {% highlight xaml %}